twonk/MyEnergi-App-Api/README.md

 	},
   ...
 ```

 The first object in the data array does not have a "min" property; - perhaps a bug as it looks like it is minute 0, not an overview of the whole day - this is repeated after minute 59.
 Also note that after hour 0, the data objects include an "hr" property, which is not included in the first 60 elements on the array.

-Data from later in the array as an example.
+Data from later in the array as an example:

 ```json
 {
 		"min": 14,